nwdigitalradio/n7nix/debug/README.md

 1. Cronjob & scripts to email daily System reports using Winlink
 2. Cronjob & scripts to email daily RMS Gateway reports using Winlink or SMTP
 3. Enable the serial console on an RPi 3
-4. Push-to-Talk GPIOs used by an UDRC & UDRC II
+4. Push-to-Talk GPIOs used by an UDRC, UDRC II & DRAWS
 5. Direwolf/UDRC - test output channels & push to talk
 6. How to capture everything you typed on a console
 7. Some scripts to display useful information for debug